 In the early part of the 20th century she lived with her widowed sister, supporting and helping her with her young family.
 Her sister registered no profession on the census records, perhaps an indication that Amy’s inherited money was helping to support the family.

-As women gained the vote in 1918, Amy bought property on the outskirts of the city, thus enabling her to take her place on the first electoral roll that women were allowed to appear on.
-This action may also have labelled her as a suffragette – or at the very least a supporter of women’s rights – in the collective family memory.
+As women gained the vote in 1918, Amy bought property on the outskirts of the city, thus enabling her to qualify as a property owner and therefore vote in the next general election.
+This action may also have labelled her as a suffragette, or suffragist – or at the very least a supporter of women’s rights – in the collective family memory.

 She remained in that property until she died, a couple of years after the Second World War, leaving a still considerable amount of money to a builder’s merchant.